DirectoryTree/LdapRecord-Docs/laravel/v3/auth/sso/setup.md

 ## Selective / Bypassing Single-Sign-On

-Occasionally you may need to allow users who are not a part of the domain to login to your application, as well as allowing domain users to automatically sign in via Single-Sign-On.
+Occasionally you may need to allow users who are not a part of the domain to log in to your application, as well as allowing domain users to automatically sign in via Single-Sign-On.

 Depending on your web servers operating system, this process can be different.